hubert-leterme/weaklensing_uq/README.md

 Update `config.yml` provided at the root of this repository, to configure data directories and file paths:

-- `use_tensorflow`: Boolean flag to indicate whether to import TensorFlow.
 - `cosmos_dir`: Path to the COSMOS S10 weak lensing shear catalog (Schrabback et al. 2010).
 The directory contains data files named `cosmos_bright_cat_min.asc` and `cosmos_faint_cat.asc`.
 - `ktng_dir`: Path to the $\kappa$TNG dataset of cosmological hydrodynamic simulations.
 See `https://github.com/0satoken/kappaTNG` to download the dataset.
 The directory contains a file named `zs.dat` as well as HDF5 files named `LP[XXX]/LP[XXX]_run[001-100]_maps.hdf5`, where `[XXX]` ranges from `001` to `100`.